Early Settlement

 In 1785 a tract of land measuring 170 acres was granted to Paul Bushee, and a tract of land measuring 100 acres was granted to Philistin Coste in what was to become Harbour au Bouche.
 Paul Bushee was married to Pelagie Coste, a sister to Philistin.
 These two families are generally regarded as being the first two permanent family settlements in Havre Boucher but we know that other Acadian families were already arriving in the area.
 In a letter written in 1787 by Father Phalen, a missionary at Arichat in which he said that while traveling from Prince Edward Island to Arichat, he intended to visit two French settlements containing nine or ten families near the Gut of Canso.

 The circumstances that brought Jean Baptiste Melon and Marc Crispo to Havre Boucher in the 1790’s are less than clear.
 One possibility links their arrival with the return of fisheries merchant Charles Robbins from the Jersey Islands to Isle Madame in the 1790’s bringing a workforce of unmarried men which may have included Jean Baptiste Melon.
 Also during that same time period, Charles Robbins was trading with Basque fishing crews which may have included Marc Crispo who was seeking passage to the new world.
-In later years, the Mathe and DeGruchy families also travelled through the Jersey Islands before relocating in the new world.
+In later years, the Mathe and DeGruchy families also travelled through the Isle of Jersey before relocating in the new world.

 To deal with the provincial debt the Nova Scotia legislature passed a Poll Tax Act in 1791 which levied a capitation tax on all adult males.
 The amount of tax was based on a person’s employment and their ownership of cattle and sheep.
 The poll tax of 1794 revealed the following families as settlers in the area: